-Finding the right solution for your workforce is stressful.
+Finding the right lifestyle spending account (LSA) solution for your workforce is stressful.
 For People Teams investing in wellness benefits, there are countless tools and platforms, few of which will actually meet their workforce’s needs and expectations.
-Here are the factors to consider when introducing or automating your wellness benefits programs, along with a comparison of the most popular solutions.
+Here are the factors to consider when introducing or changing your LSA, along with a comparison of the most popular solutions.

 Types of wellness solutions

-For the most part, there are five types of technologies that power wellness benefits.
-Some solutions span one or more, but here’s an overview of each:
+There are five types of technologies that power LSAs.
+Some solutions span one or more and also function as pre-tax HSAs or FSAs.
+Here’s an overview of each:

-- Marketplaces: Portals with exclusive merchants and discounts give your workforce access to deals and wellness options.
+- Marketplaces: Portals with exclusive merchants and discounts that utilize points or allowances for redemption

-- Card-connected: Using the newest financial technology available, benefits recipients can connect a personal card and bank account to make eligible purchases and receive reimbursements.
-Learn more about how card-connected benefits work and how it solves for the drawbacks of single-purpose cards and marketplaces.
+- Card-connected: Using the newest financial technology available, benefits recipients connect a personal card and bank account to make eligible purchases and receive reimbursements

-- Manual reimbursements: As a quick and dirty solution, some employers administer wellness benefits by having employees manually submit receipts for review and reimbursement.
+- Receipt upload: Employees manually submit receipts for review and reimbursement.
 Some of the above technologies use manual reimbursements as a fallback or secondary capability.

 Pros and cons

 Every employer and workforce is unique so it’s critical to determine the specific problems and objectives to solve for.
-That being said, there are a few definitive factors to consider when designing a benefits program.
+That being said, there are a few definitive factors to consider when designing an LSA.
 Here’s a brief overview of each with the tradeoffs:

 - Seamlessness: It’s important to strike a balance between rigid rules and total anarchy.
 By default, some employers want to prevent abuse and optimize for tax advantages which means administering a wellness program with lots of rules and steps.
 Such programs typically achieve much lower utilization compared to more seamless options.